Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 What to think about if a man sweats at night, or the causes of hyperhidrosis

-The causes of heavy sweating during sleep may be different, but it must be remembered that, in any case, it will not be caused by increased muscle contraction and will be sweating at rest.
-This condition is also referred to as hyperhidrosis, and this term may well replace the phrase "excessive sweating."
+The reasons for heavy sweating during sleep can be different, but you need to remember that, in any case, it will not be caused by increased muscle contraction and will be sweating at rest.
+This condition is also called hyperhidrosis, and this term may well replace the phrase “excessive sweating.”

-Night sweats are the result of disturbances or external influences on the body.
+Night sweats are a consequence of disorders or external influences on the body

-It is also important that heavy night sweating is a non-specific symptom, and it can manifest itself in an extremely wide range of diseases and pathological conditions.
+It is also important that severe night sweats are a nonspecific symptom, and it can occur in an extremely wide range of diseases and pathological conditions.

-We will try to understand this issue, especially since such a condition as sweating at night in men has in some cases a different origin than in women.
-First, we will try to describe the causes of sweating in a dream that are not related to the state of health:
+Let's try to understand this issue, especially since such a condition as sweating at night in men has in some cases a different origin than in women.
+First, we will try to describe the causes of sweating during sleep that have nothing to do with health:

-The causes of heavy sweating are often of a normal, “household” nature.
-Sometimes they are surprisingly simple, but for some reason they do not pay due attention.
+The causes of severe sweating are often of a common, “everyday” nature.
+Sometimes they are surprisingly simple, but for some reason they don’t get enough attention.
 Here they are:

 • just a hot blanket chosen “out of season”;

-• lack of ventilation of the room, as well as simply high temperature in the bedroom, which exceeds 25 degrees Celsius;
+• lack of room ventilation, as well as simply high temperature in the bedroom, which exceeds 25 degrees Celsius;

-• sweating at night in men can often appear after "errors" in nutrition, drinking alcohol, and also due to drinking a large amount of liquid;
+• sweating at night in men can often appear after “errors” in diet, drinking alcohol, and also due to drinking a large volume of liquid;

-• profuse sweating is often due to drinking carbonated drinks, chocolate and drinking coffee.
+• Excessive sweating often occurs due to drinking carbonated drinks, chocolate and coffee.

-But still, most often night sweats are a cause for concern because they are simply not expected.
-The situation with a hot bedroom and previous libations can be understood and conclusions can be drawn.
-But it is impossible to understand why sweating in a dream, only the head or neck, without referring to medical reasons.
+Still, most often night sweats are a cause for concern because they are simply not expected.
+The situation with the hot bedroom and previous libations can be understood and conclusions can be drawn.
+But it is impossible to understand why only the head or neck sweats in a dream without resorting to medical reasons.

 Medical aspects of nocturnal hyperhidrosis

 The range of diseases in which severe night sweats in males is a symptom is quite wide.
-We list the most famous states:
+We list the most well-known conditions:

 • Problems associated with endocrine disorders.
 First of all, thyrotoxicosis and diabetes mellitus should be mentioned.
-In diabetes, severe sweating is characteristic of the head and neck area.
+Diabetes mellitus is characterized by severe sweating in the head and neck area.

-• Conditions associated with autoimmune inflammation syndrome, or rheumatological diseases.
-These include rheumatic fever, and such, for example, an infrequent disease as temporal arteritis.
+• Conditions associated with autoimmune inflammation syndrome or rheumatological diseases.
+These include rheumatic fever, and, for example, an uncommon disease such as temporal arteritis.

-• A large group of causes of heavy sweating during sleep are infectious diseases, and tuberculosis is considered a classic of them.
-Sometimes it comes to the point that the sheets need to be changed several times a night, before they become wet.
-Why does this happen in dreams?
+• A large group of causes of severe sweating during sleep are infectious diseases, and tuberculosis is considered the classic one.
+Sometimes it gets to the point that the sheets need to be changed several times a night, they become so wet.
+Why does this happen in a dream?
 The fact is that this is how intoxication manifests itself, which often causes not only sweating, but also weight loss.
-At the same time, other common causes of night sweating may be acute purulent diseases, such as lung or liver abscess, HIV infection, chronic viral hepatitis.
-Sweating during sleep is very typical for infectious mononucleosis, and even for a common adenovirus cold infection.
+At the same time, other common causes of increased night sweats may be acute purulent diseases, for example, lung or liver abscess, HIV infection, chronic viral hepatitis.
+Sweating during sleep is very typical for infectious mononucleosis, and even for a common adenoviral cold infection.

-• Often men (and women) sweat during sleep in the early stages of malignant neoplasms and various cancerous processes.
-Moreover, sometimes only this symptom can disturb a person for a long time against the background of complete health.
+• Often men (and women) sweat during sleep in the early stages of malignant neoplasms and various cancer processes.
+Moreover, sometimes only this symptom can bother a person for a long time against the background of complete health.
 Why is this happening?
-As a result of manifestations of the same syndrome of intoxication, but not of an inflammatory or infectious nature, but accompanying cancerous growth.
-In this case, we are talking about a paracancer (near-cancerous) process.
+As a result of manifestations of the same intoxication syndrome, only not of an inflammatory or infectious nature, but accompanying cancerous growth.
+In this case, we are talking about a paracancrosis (near-cancerous) process.
 Most often, men sweat with lymphogranulomatosis and the development of various lymphomas.

 Hyperhidrosis may accompany malignant neoplasms

-• Sweating during sleep is very characteristic of a disease such as multiple sclerosis.
+• Sweating during sleep is very common in diseases such as multiple sclerosis.
 Both men and women sweat equally often, although women suffer from multiple sclerosis more often than men.
 But in men, this disease is more severe.
-The reason for this is the violation of the myelin sheath in various nerves, and the associated signs of impaired conduction of the nerve impulse.
-If such patients sweat during sleep, then this indicates a violation of autonomic regulation.
+The reason for this is a violation of the myelin sheath in various nerves, and associated signs of impaired conduction of nerve impulses.
+If such patients sweat in their sleep, this indicates a violation of autonomic regulation.

-• Also during sleep, a person sweats excessively in various mental illnesses.
-This happens with nervous exhaustion, bipolar disorder, hysteria, depression, schizophrenia.
+• Also, during sleep, a person sweats excessively due to various mental illnesses.
+This occurs with nervous exhaustion, bipolar disorder, hysteria, depression, and schizophrenia.

 • Finally, men often sweat in their sleep with various types of drug addiction, substance abuse, chronic alcoholism and other types of abuse of various psychoactive substances.

-• In addition, various drugs, especially antipyretics, such as paracetamol, can cause nocturnal hyperhidrosis if they are used uncontrolled.
+• In addition, various medications, especially antipyretic drugs such as paracetamol, can cause nocturnal hyperhidrosis when used uncontrolled.

 • Sleep apnea syndrome.
-In the event that a person experiences periodic pauses in breathing during sleep, the body regards this situation as stress and responds to it with excessive production of adrenaline, which also causes an increase in sweating.
+If a person experiences periodic pauses in breathing during sleep, the body regards this situation as stress and responds to it with excessive production of adrenaline, which also causes increased sweating.

 Prevention of sweating

-If a man sweats in his sleep, then, first of all, in order not to complicate the doctor's diagnostic search, he must take measures to eliminate at least domestic causes.
-Only in case of ineffectiveness of these measures, he should contact a specialist.
+If a man sweats in his sleep, then, first of all, in order not to complicate the doctor’s diagnostic search, he must take measures to eliminate at least the everyday causes.
+Only if these measures are ineffective should he contact a specialist.

 Preventive measures to prevent night sweats

-• a blanket and a nightgown should “breathe”, you should not wear underwear made of synthetic fabrics;
+• the blanket and nightgown must “breathe”; you should not wear underwear made of synthetic fabrics;

-• before going to bed, take a warm shower, follow the rules of personal hygiene.
+• Before going to bed, take a warm shower and observe the rules of personal hygiene.

-Before going to bed, in addition to body hygiene, you need to do “hygiene of the soul”.
-You should not watch TV at night to be calm, but it is better to take a walk that calms your nerves.
+Before going to bed, in addition to body hygiene, you need to do “soul hygiene.”
+You should not watch TV at night to be calm, but rather take a walk to calm your nerves.

 Have you ever experienced insomnia?!
-Of course, you know firsthand what it is: frequent sleepless nights, weakness, decreased ability to work, mood, daytime sleepiness, a feeling of constant lack of sleep ..
+Of course, you know firsthand what it is: frequent sleepless nights, fatigue, decreased ability to work, decreased mood, daytime sleepiness, a feeling of constant lack of sleep...

-• Now answer the question: does it suit you?
+• Now answer the question: are you satisfied with this?

 • Can this be tolerated?